Table of Contents

 There are many treatment options for knee pain in the acute stage.
 The type of treatment you receive will depend on the underlying cause of your knee pain.
 Conservative treatment options include:

 Types of Surgery

-If you and your doctor determine that surgery is the best course of treatment for your knee pain, there are a number of different types of surgeries that can be performed.
+If you and your doctor determine that surgery is the best course of treatment for your knee pain, several different types of surgeries can be performed.
 These surgeries include: